PDrifting/CBookDraft/book.markdown

 > 1898 and abs(-1899) are off by one

 NOTE: Do not forget to account for these types of annomalies when you're trying to figure out what happened.
 This is another area where off by one errors are most likely to occur.
 Side-effects of Roll Over can be problematic if you're trying to maths out what is happening.
-Remember to always take into account if you underflowed you crossed 0.
-This also goes for overflows depending the sign of your variable.
+Remember to always take into account signed and unsigned minimum and maximums.
+When in doubt, always write code that tests what the compiler is doing on your given hardware.
+It is the only way to get an authoritive answer.

 > "The handling of overflow, divide check, and other exceptions in expression evaluation is not defined by the language.
 Most existing implementations of C ignore overflow in evaluation of signed integral expressions and assignments, but this behavior is not guaranteed."
 > K&R (Second Edition) [Page 200]